 Do not forget to end your meal with the amazing Kesar Rasmalai.
 Yum.
 It’s sweet but not too sweet.
 The rasmalai is the melt-in-your-mouth kinds and tastes perfect.
 The kesar flavour is right there in a subtle way.
 It also comes with a side of vanilla ice-cream and choco stick.

 The Nawabi treatment would be incomplete if one doesn’t end the traditional meal with a paan.
 Besides the taste, I loved how well it was wrapped and tied together.
+Another place which gives you a similar experience wrapped in vegetarian flavour is Maharaja Bhog.

 Overall Namak is a place worth visiting.
 It’s definitely an expensive, high-end, fine dining restaurant but the food, service, the royal treatment is worth it.
 Do share your review and favourites if you have been here in the comment section below.